-The Future of Work is Collaborative with Microsoft Teams, Slack and Other Collaboration Platforms to Empower Your Team
+The Future of Work is Collaborative with Microsoft Teams, Slack and Other Workstream Collaboration Platforms to Empower Your Team

-For decades, Corporate America has depended on ‘traditional’ methods for communication but the introduction of workplace collaboration platforms such as Microsoft Teams and Slack have led to an interesting inflection point as it relates to interactions at work.
+For decades, Corporate America has depended on ‘traditional’ methods for communication but the introduction of workstream collaboration platforms such as Microsoft Teams and Slack have led to an interesting inflection point as it relates to interactions at work.
 These new platforms have sparked a flurry of different reactions — some employees are quick to get onboard, while others shy away from using the apps.
-Scrappy startups are generally more open to workstream collaboration platforms where established corporations might take a little more convincing before there is enterprise-wide adoption.
+Scrappy startups are generally more open to a workstream collaboration platform where established corporations might take a little more convincing before there is enterprise-wide adoption.
 The generational changes of our growing workforce paired with overwhelming business and team benefits provide growing evidence that collaboration platforms are the future of our workforce.
 But why is that?

 Generational changes in the workforce

 Back in 1926, Henry Ford invented the 9 to 5 work day.
 Working 40 hours each week was the norm in a lot of industries for nearly 80 years, but the latest wave of the technology revolution has since upended virtually every industry.
 Thanks to technological innovations, it’s now possible for workforces to be distributed beyond the cities where offices reside.
 Digital nomads can work from anywhere and new tech platforms are shifting the way we look at productivity and outputs.
 With the introduction of each new technology (i.e. email, web, mobile phones, instant messaging), there are generally a few hurdles to overcome before achieving wide-spread adoption.
 The growing generation of adults that grew up with technology have started to shift the way business gets done.
 At the end of the day, businesses rely on the people they employ to meet and achieve objectives.
 Recent innovation in workplace collaboration platforms like Slack and Microsoft Teams have changed the way we as humans collaborate.